pingcap/docs-tidb-operator/en/prerequisites.md

 | Kubernetes | v1.12.5+ |
 | CentOS | 7.6 and kernel 3.10.0-957 or later |

-## Configure firewall
+## Configure the firewall

-It is recommended that you close the firewall.
+It is recommended that you disable the firewall.

 {{< copyable "shell-regular" >}}